Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 ### II - Social Medias & Individuals Interactions - Fake content farms for advertising and attention market

 Social Medias fought against bots and generated content for a long time.
-Even if content from LLM improve by a lot and are "similar" to the style of the poster, I don't think I'm taking a lot of risk by saying that they won't be welcomed on most platforms.
+Even if content from LLMs improve by a lot and are "similar" to the style of the poster, I don't think I'm taking a lot of risk by saying that they won't be welcomed on most platforms.

 (**Mini Prediction #3**: There'll be some platform that accepts and even encourage the use of LLM trained on your data to generate content, they will then let the LLMs produce content and interact, find the individuals or communities with the most chances of matching what you research and then introduce your real self to that.
 Matchmaking 2.0).